FatConan/themonstrouscavalca/pages/blog/the-garderobe/vaping.md

 > Does anyone know where I can get an e-cigarette thing that looks like a chrome oboe being orbited by the ships from close encounters?
 [Original](https://twitter.com/FatConan/status/472129533316186112)

+Note: Not all of these got zeros, but the majority did, and it didn't seem right to break up the set.
+Also the replies they got were very much discussion how limited their appeal was, so I'm giving them a pass